ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

       }
    }
 ```
+{: codeblock}

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #create-waf-override-examples}